The Jazz Fool: Reception

-In Mickey's Movies: The Theatrical Films of Mickey Mouse, Gijs Grob points out, "The Jazz Fool is one of those early Mickey Mouse shorts with a lot of musical performances, but no plot.
+In Mickey's Movies: The Theatrical Films of Mickey Mouse, Gijs Grob points out that "The Jazz Fool is one of those early Mickey Mouse shorts with a lot of musical performances, but no plot.
 However, there's plenty of action, and Mickey's piano performance is still entertaining today."

-On the Disney Film Project, Ryan Kilpatrick writes: "The best [part] is the personality animation of Mickey, showing his anger, frustration or happiness at what he’s playing on the piano.
+On the Disney Film Project, Ryan Kilpatrick writes: "The best [part] is the personality animation of Mickey, showing his anger, frustration or happiness at what he's playing on the piano.
 It's very well done, with simple moves of the eyebrow and eyes, turns of his mouth, or the direction of his nose or shoulders expressing the entire emotion.
-It’s a very expressive Mickey, part of the evolution of his character over the last few shorts."
+It's a very expressive Mickey, part of the evolution of his character over the last few shorts."

 Motion Picture News (November 9, 1929) said: "Lots of Laughs: This is an ideal comedy short to be placed on the same program a picture such as Is Everybody Happy?
 The gags in the piano playing stunt are enough to make any short get over.
 The calliope opening gets a number of laughs."